Skip to Content

 8 ounces elbow noodles

-• To the bowl of cooked noodles, add cheese, pickles, green and white onion, pickle juice, fresh dill, and dill dressing.
-Toss to combine.
+• Add the cheddar cheese, pickles, green and white onions, dill pickle juice, fresh dill, and 1 cup of dill dressing.

 4 ounces sharp cheddar cheese